STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 The 2006 – 2007 Development Proposal for the formation of a Student American Osteopathic Academy of Orthopedics (SAOAO) stems from the vision of a student run organization under the American Osteopathic Academy of Orthopedics (AOAO, Academy).

-The field of Orthopedics is a specialty that is growing in importance and popularity within the medical profession as a direct result of patient need and success of the orthopedic practice.
+The field of Orthopedics is a specialty that is growing in importance and popularity within the medical profession as a direct result of patient need and success of orthopedic practice.

 The Academy itself was not formed until 1941, later receiving its official recognition by the American Osteopathic Association (AOA) in 1950.